 Security Assertion Markup Language (SAML) is an XML-based open standard that eliminates the need for multiple application-specific usernames and passwords.
 It does this by facilitating the secure exchange of authentication and authorization data between applications.
 SAML is one of the most widely used standards to provide users with secure, one-click access to multiple cloud applications via single sign-on (SSO).
-All major cloud applications support SAML, including Office 365, G Suite, Salesforce, Dropbox, and ServiceNow.
+All major cloud applications support SAML, including Office 365, Google Workspace (formerly G Suite), Salesforce, Dropbox, and ServiceNow.

 ADSelfService Plus supports SSO for all SAML 2.0-enabled cloud applications.

 In some cases, the IdP itself will store the identity information of the user and use it for authentication.
 In other cases, it uses another identity infrastructure for authentication.
 ADSelfService Plus facilitates user authentication by using Active Directory identities.

 To configure SAML-based SSO, the IdP and the SP need to establish trust between each other.
 Establishing trust typically involves configuring the SP with the SSO login URL, SSO logout URL, and X.509 certificate given by the IdP as well as configuring the IdP with the a few unique attributes that are specific to the SP.
 Once trust is established, the SP will delegate authentication responsibilities to the IdP.

 To initiate SAML SSO in ADSelfService Plus, users can begin with either the SP or the IdP.
 That means SAML SSO works regardless of whether users try logging in to their cloud app first, or ADSelfService Plus to start.